kyma-project/cli/docs/08-02-cli-in-serverless.md

       sourcePath: {FULL_PATH_TO_WORKSPACE_FOLDER}
   ```

-4. Run the `apply` Kyma CLI command to create a Function CR in the YAML format on your cluster.
+4. Run the `apply` Kyma CLI command to create a Function CR in the YAML format on your cluster:

   ```bash
   kyma apply function --filename $PWD/config.yaml
   ```

-  Alternatively, use the `--dry-run` flag to list the file that will be created before you apply them.
+  Alternatively, use the `--dry-run` flag to list the file that will be created before you apply it.
 You can also preview the file's content in the format of your choice by adding the `--output {FILE_FORMAT}` flag, such as `--output yaml`.

 5. Once applied, view the Function's details on the cluster: